DFE-Digital/education-benchmarking-and-insights/documentation/testing/4_Performance-Testing.md

 The items below are not exhaustive, nor terminal.
 They are just some things to be aware of when authoring and executing the load tests.

 - **Sometimes parameters are cleared:** When editing an existing Load Test, ensure that the Parameters page of the settings does not get cleared unexpectedly.
+A symptom of this happening is an entire test run failing with `401 Unauthorized` because some secret parameters have been dropped.

 - **CSV files:** Apostrophes in source CSV files sometimes cause POST-ed JSON to be malformed, possibly leading to `400` or `500` responses from the API.
 Additionally, hyphens do not seem to be supported when defining CSV column names.
-Furthermore, badly defined CSV variables may break row parsing without any warning, leading to unexpected results (especially where entries are double-quoted).
+Furthermore, valid double quoted CSV entries seem to no longer be supported.
+Remove commas and double quotes before submitting source files for load testing.

 - **Editing tests takes time:** It takes a short period of time for Azure Portal to process changes to tests.
 Errors will be raised when making additional changes while previous ones are being processed.